publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch68A/m__us_usc_t22_s5960.md

     (b) __Use of funds for new construction projects__

-    Except as provided in subsection (e) of this section, with respect to a new construction project to be carried out by the Department of Defense under Cooperative Threat Reduction programs, not more than 40 percent of the total costs of the project may be obligated from Cooperative Threat Reduction funds for any fiscal year until the Secretary of Defense—
+    Except as provided in subsection (e), with respect to a new construction project to be carried out by the Department of Defense under Cooperative Threat Reduction programs, not more than 40 percent of the total costs of the project may be obligated from Cooperative Threat Reduction funds for any fiscal year until the Secretary of Defense—

         (1) determines the number and type of permits that may be required for the lifetime of the project in the proposed location or locations of the project; and